 - Donation of funds through local business unit or through global (Non-Foundation) Accounts

 - Donation of funds through an overseas Corporate Foundation

 - Donation of funds through third party (i.e. United Way, CAF, Global Giving, etc)

 We are starting with this group because it is the easiest.
 In fact, best we can tell at this point there is very little impact to this category of donor as the money is either coming from local sources or sources that would be considered commercial.
 For local donors, for as long as the donor is willing to treat this donation as a service agreement, firms would only need to ensure that the NGO (programs) they want to fund are above board and are able to supply the required invoice.
 For donors that are looking to transfer money from abroad, the one change that may need to be considered is the VAT that would need to be paid.

 Donating Through Overseas Foundation

-For multinational firms supporting local CSR programs and partnerships, the role of the global foundation has been core for many years. often serving as the funding arm for employee led initiatives, yearly volunteer events, or disaster response, before this law was passed they were often able to transfer funding to their partners direct without much interference.
+For multinational firms supporting local CSR programs and partnerships, the role of the global foundation has been the core for many years., often serving as the funding arm for employee-led initiatives, yearly volunteer events, or disaster response, before this law was passed they were often able to transfer funding to their partners direct without much interference.
 Then, their partner, would work with the bank to complete the necessary paperwork, convert the donation to RMB, and then proceed with the program.